rinagalperin/biomedical_nel/readme.md

 We use the output from HRM and the manual annotations, which can be found [here](https://drive.google.com/file/d/17JTxutH15P3R-Wd4x3d5ulY22KW0vVUC/view?usp=sharing) and attempt to use a contextual relevance language model to improve the results of the tagged UMLS entities.

-For each entry in the data (post), we go over the matches found and do the following:
+For each entry in the data (post), we go over the matches found and do the following per-match:

 1) <u>n-grams</u><br>
 Using the offset of the term we find the original word from the text and create a window around it (depending on the chosen n-gram value) _to get the word context_ of the term (n words to the left of the term and n words to the right).